sandra-calvo/smarthomes/README.md

 You can connect your application with any available API.
 In this case we are going to connect Watson Assistant to the weather data.
 This way our bot will be able to tell us the weather anywhere in the world.

 Normally, I would use **Weather Company Data** service available on IBM Cloud.
 This service lets you integrate weather data from The Weather Company into your application.
 It has a free tier, but it is not available for Lite accounts.
-If you have an ugraded account you can use the Weather Company service.
+If you have an upgraded account you can use the Weather Company service.
 Feel free to ask me for the code. :blush:

 For this lab we are using Open Weather Map data https://openweathermap.org/.
 Note: An API key is required to use these nodes.
 You can register and obtain your own API key, or use the one available for this workshop.